Rari-Capital/rari-stable-pool-contracts/API.md

 ### `RariFundManager.deposit(string currencyCode, uint256 amount)`

-Deposits funds to RariFund in exchange for RSFT.
+Deposits funds to RariFund in exchange for RSPT.

 * You may only deposit currencies accepted by the fund (see `RariFundManager.isCurrencyAccepted(string currencyCode)`).
 However, `RariFundProxy.exchangeAndDeposit` exchanges your funds via 0x and deposits them in one transaction.
 * Please note that you must approve RariFundManager to transfer at least `amount`.